Discombobulated in the City.

 iStock Athens cityscape

-This sadness inside me is stubborn and won’t leave just yet.
-Leaving a place or person you love is a horrible deep pain.
-That pain doesn’t subside easily.
-Some days I wonder if I really have the resolve to do this.
-I want my old life back, but there is no going back.
-That life is dissolved; it no longer exists.
-Our apartment rented out to a new family, my kids places at schools taken, my car sold to a new owner driving it about the city now, my presence in the myriads of places I used to frequent gone.
-Perhaps imprints of energetic presence left here and there.
-I wonder if the aunties at my favourite noodle stall notice I haven’t been for a while.
-Probably not, the international community comes and goes in these places.
-No matter that I had been going there for a decade.
 If I close my eyes I can drive or walk around the city and remember all the short cuts, all the places I would park, the people in the stores, the accents, clipped and melodic mix of Malay, Hokkien, Tamil and English, the smells of frangipaini, the calls of the Koel bird, the electronic chirrup of the pedestrian crossing with its rapid tik-tik-tik-tik, the shopping malls with their distinctive scent, and gargantuan underground carparks, the old aunties pushing the cleaning carts in and out of the restrooms, the endless pick up trucks filled with migrant workers from Bangladesh.
 Yes I can quite easily traverse the entire city in my mind, some days I do just for fun, I’m afraid I might forget otherwise.

+Paradoxically in many ways, Greece was my first real feeling of home.
 When I arrived in Greece for holidays, or a short spell of living here, it felt like home instantly.
-The hot dry heat, the smells, the sounds, the food, even the discombobulation of the place felt comforting.
+The hot dry heat, the smell of pine and incense, the byzantine chanting of the priests and orthodox bells, the shrill rhythmic call of cicadas, the noise of TVs on balconies during hot summer nights.
+The speaker tied to the top of the old pick trucks advertising fruit & vegetables, fish, collection of old junk, or a new night club.
+The meltemi winds banging at the shutters, the long deep throaty ferry horn, signalling its departure or arrival into the islands, the sounds of the language, pure, bright, expressive, the smell of olive oil frying potatoes in my Grandma’s apartment, the cool tiles beneath my bare feet, riding scooters weaving in and out of traffic through Syntagma square, even the discombobulation and chaos of the place felt comforting.
 A deep sense of safety, the feeling of being loved and belonging amongst my family.
-But coming back now, I don’t feel much sense of home or belonging, I feel stuck, like I want to move about the city invisible.
+But coming back now, I don’t feel much sense of home or belonging, I feel like those memories belong to another person and like I want to move about the city invisible.

 This is a place that has no single answer to any question.
 It is a place defined by paradox.
 The fierce exclamations of a nation that prides itself in freedom or death, but also a nation shackled by its own chaos and disorganisation, with a stifling suffocation from heavy state control at times.
 The state wields the sword of bureaucracy with endless stamps and obscure departments to navigate, that no one seems to really know what they do, ask and you are met with a shrug.
-This form of bureaucratical control takes your most precious commodity, time.
+This form of bureaucratical control takes your most precious commodity, TIME.
 This lack of trust between state and people is palpable.
 But it is has also created a kind of magic too, a deep currency of human connection, the life blood of this country.
 Whilst there is nepotism and the ‘who you know’ circuits, there is also a deep humanness and heartfelt desire to help one another, often expecting nothing in return.
 It is a place you must develop a deep sense of faith that somehow everything works out, albeit often excruciatingly slowly and not in the way you might expect.

-This land sits a such a complex point geographically and culturally, part European, part Balkan, our ties with our orthodox brothers and sisters across Russia and Eastern Europe.
+This land sits at a complex point geographically and culturally, part European, part Balkan, our ties with our orthodox brothers and sisters across Russia and Eastern Europe.
 Influenced by hundreds of years of Ottoman occupation, and before that Byzantine culture.
-The tectonic plates beneath us colliding between the Europe and Africa.
+The tectonic plates beneath us colliding between Europe and Africa.
 No, it’s not an easy place to define, that friction is felt daily which can leave one feeling constant frustration.

 “Greece is not a country one can understand immediately.
 You must live it, breathe it, suffer it.”
 Jacques Lacarrière.